Speechrezz/FrequencyShifter/README.md

 ## TODO

-- Pre-filtering the signal to mitigate aliasing.
+- ~~Further filter the signal to mitigate aliasing.~~ ✅
-  - May need post-filtering, not sure yet.
+- Try reducing latency by reducing the order of the Hilbert IIR filter.
+  - Currently has ~35 samples of latency @ 44.1kHz.
 - SIMD implementation.

 ## License